Chartini/morepi-rails/README.md

 **What's the catch?**

 - It's all in memory.
-Restart Django and the data goes away.
+Restart the Rails server and the data goes away.
 Keep all of your good test data in your initialization script.
 - It's not for production use.
 It's just a way to postpone building out your back end until you feel good about your client functionality.

 **How do I use it?**

 - See the sample application to get a feel for how to use it.
-- Add the morepi package to your Django site.
+- Add the morepi controller to your Rails site.
-- Add a reference to morepi.urls in your application's main urls.py: (r'^api/0.0/', include('morepi.urls'))
+- Add a reference to morepi in your application's routes.rb: match '/api/0.0(/*path)', :to => 'morepi#api'
 - Add a reference to batchjax.js in your HTML if you want to use the batching functionality.
 - Paths should be something like /api/0.0/books/ to access a collection and /api/0.0/books/1/ to access an item.
 - Set $.bjax.batchPath to whatever you want the path to your mock API to be (default is /api/0.0/)